Skip to contents

 )

-We specify a harvest rate of 0.203 for the terminal fishery (mature component).
-No hatchery fish are marked.
+We specify a harvest rate of 0.203 for the terminal marine fishery.
+Hatchery-origin fish are marked but mark-selective fishing is not evaluated here.

 Harvest <- new(